Codes of Conduct and Best Practice

 For staff in the NHM, Kew and Edinburgh there are three sets of Best Practices that are of particular significance: those produced by CETAF, GGBN and BGCI.
 NHM is currently implementing the CETAF Code of Conduct.

 Global Genome Biodiversity Network (GGBN) Best Practice for Access and Benefit-Sharing and Code of Conduct for ABS.
 These have been developed by GGBN's Policies and Practices Task Force, and are modelled closely on the CETAF documents.
 NHM, RBG Kew and RBG Edinburgh are all members of GGBN.
+Links to these and other ABS resources can be found on the GGBN site here.

 For culture collections there are other resources: